kon172verma/Cryptocurrency-Concoin-Blockchain/README.md

 - View transactions in transaction pool
 - View the entire blockchain.

+## Directory structure

+- Blockchain - In this part, we have implemented a basic blockchain, and have created a basic flask app to test the project.
+- Cryptocurrency - In this part, we have improved upon our blockchain, then imported it as a module to create a cryptocurrency on top of it.

 ## How to run a node

 Running a node is very straight forward: